Error distributions for random grid approximations of multidimensional stochastic integrals: General results

-\begin{proof}[Proof of Lemma \ref{lemma:scheme}] If we prove the lemma under the additional restriction that $a$ is bounded, then it follows in general, since it then holds for $a(t)$ replaced by $a(t \wedge \nu)$ for any localizing stopping time $\nu$, and this in turn implies that \eqref{eq:psiapprox} holds with probability greater than $1-\epsilon$, for arbitrary $\epsilon$.
+as $n \rightarrow\infty$, for $p = 1, 2$. \end{lemma} \begin{pf} If we prove the lemma under the additional restriction that $a$ is bounded, then it follows in general, since it then holds for $a(t)$ replaced by $a(t \wedge\nu)$ for any localizing stopping time $\nu$, and this in turn implies that \eqref{eqpsiapprox} holds with probability greater than $1-\varepsilon$, for arbitrary $\varepsilon$.
 Thus we assume in the rest of this proof that $a$ is uniformly bounded, so that in particular the expectations exist.

-To ease notation we below sometimes will write $\tau_k$ instead of $\tau_k^n$ and define $\bar{\F}_k = \F_{\tau_k}$.
+To ease notation we below sometimes will write $\tau_k$ instead of $\tau _k^n$ and define $\bar{\F}_k = \F_{\tau_k}$.
 Clearly

 Recalling the definition of $\eta_k$,

 and hence

 is a martingale with index set $\mathbb Z_+$.